 * "properly" Insert the vowel, and the diphone in "appropriate" as these are similar in outline and meaning

 Descending gate on side channel

-London’s flood defences were rebuilt after the North Sea floods of 1953, when a high spring tide combined with a heavy storm travelling round Scotland resulted in a swell of high water being funnelled southwards, affecting Holland, Belgium and down the east coast of Britain.
+London’s flood defences were rebuilt after the North Sea floods of 1953, when a high spring tide combined with a heavy storm travelling round the coast of Scotland resulted in a swell of high water being funnelled southwards, affecting Holland, Belgium and down the east coast of Britain.
 There was no night-time radio broadcasting, and areas already affected had their telephone lines destroyed and so could not warn those further down the coast.
 Sea defences were breached, the land inundated, and people and their homes were swept away at night without warning.
 Residents had no chance to make plans to evacuate or prepare in any way.
 The only means of communication in the areas were amateur radio operators who formed a voluntary network.
 Loss of life included those on ships and fishing vessels that were lost at sea.
 After this catastrophe, in Holland the Delta Works scheme was planned to protect their land from inundation via the river estuaries, and in the United Kingdom* improved flood defence plans were drawn up, with the Thames Barrier designed to safeguard the City of London*.

 * Omission phrase "City (of) London"